Humanities (HUMN)

 Restriction: Restricted to Graduate and Graduate Non-Degree Majors

 The most significant philosophical tradition born in the United States is pragmatism.
 Examines several of the most important classical works of this tradition, the influence of thinkers who have helped pragmatism, and the contemporary relevance of this tradition.
 Figures who may be included in this course are: Emerson, Pierce, Royce, James, Dewey, Mead, Rorty.
 Restriction: Restricted to Graduate and Graduate Non-Degree majors.
 Cross-listed with PHIL 4101, 5101, SSCI 5101.
+Term offered: fall.
 Max Hours: 3 Credits.

 Grading Basis: Letter Grade